FlyingSamson/SpaceMouseTool/README.md

 ---
 ### Prerequirements
 #### Mac OSX / Linux
-* You will need Python 3.8 with pymalloc deactivated.
-I built version 3.8.10 from [source](https://www.python.org/downloads/release/python-3810/), as the non-pymalloc version wasn't available through apt-get or macports.
+* You will need Python 3.10 with pymalloc deactivated.
+I built version 3.10.13 from [source](https://www.python.org/downloads/release/python-31013/), as the non-pymalloc version wasn't available through apt-get or MacPorts.
 To disable pymalloc use the `--without-pymalloc` flag during configuration.
 * You will also need a standard build environment including g++/gcc, etc.
-* Finally, on Linux you will need the development package of libspacenav.
-On Ubuntu you can install those using.
+* Finally, on Linux, you will need the development package of libspacenav.
+On Ubuntu, you can install those using.
 ```
 sudo apt install libspnav-dev
 ```

 #### Windows
-* You will need Python 3.8.
-I used Python 3.8.10 as it is the latest version of Python 3.8 available on the [download page](https://www.python.org/downloads/windows/).
+* You will need Python 3.10.
+I used Python 3.10.13 as it is the latest version of Python 3.10 available on the [download page](https://www.python.org/downloads/windows/).
-* You will also need Visual Studio 2015 (not that easy to come by without an Microsoft developer account, but the iso image can still be found in a stackoverflow post).
+* You will also need Visual Studio 2015 (not that easy to come by without a Microsoft developer account, but the iso image can still be found in a StackOverflow post).
 At least I used version 2015, but as I'm not normally a Windows developer I don't know whether newer versions will also work.
 * Finally, you will need the 3Dconnexion SDK which is available in the [developer section of the 3Dconnexion website](https://www.3dconnexion.de/service/software-developer.html) (requires you to create an account).

 ### Building the code